GurjitSangha/Arctic-Xmas/whats_your_favourite_christmas_movie.md

 ### What Christmas film is this?

+If Courageous dove solo = CODE,

-> Good intentions catch horizon explorer
+then Good intentions catch horizon explorer = ??????